 Richard Rhodes, Cumbria's PCC (pictured), has signed up to the Cumbria Compact.
 Signing up to a local Compact is a great way for PCCs to engage with their local voluntary and community sector, and we'd encourage others to follow his example.

 The Ministry of Justice has recently launched a consultation which proposes further changes to judicial review processes.
 The proposals include measures to "exclude persons who had only a political or theoretical interest, such as campaigning groups" from supporting judicial reviews.

-Compact Voice have now published a booklet containing all of the shortlisted entries for this year's Compact Awards.
+Compact Voice have published a booklet containing all of the shortlisted entries for the 2013 Compact Awards.
 This year's shortlisted nominations are particularly strong, showcasing partnership working from right across England.

 In this guest blog, Leonie McCarthy, Chief Executive Officer of Peterborough Council for Voluntary Service (CVS), talks about some of the issues considered when refreshing the Peterborough Compact, and how it is intended that the new agreement will help voluntary organisations and commissioners to work together.